 - Hijabs: These are everywhere these days, and for a little girl it would be fun to gift her a hijab on Eid.

 - Islamic toys and games: Floor puzzles with alphabet are fun and teach children the alphabet in a fun and interactive way.
 You can also get matching games, knowledge games and Islamic dolls for them!

-- Get them a small gift box with small goodies including halal candy, chocolate, small toys and an Islamic reading book.
-They will be happy with their little treasure for the rest of the day.
+- Get them a gift pack with small goodies including halal candy, chocolate, small toys and coloring books.

 - Creative play games are good for younger kids below eight.
 A mini kitchen, a small tool kit, dolls or little pets.
 They can play for hours with these and it will definitely make their day to receive one!

 - For older children – well its x-box games, the latest Apple tablet or a play-station game these are the things that would make them happy indeed.
 Though mind you, men would be just as happy!

 - We all play monopoly, why not give things a religious twist this time and gift your kids the Quran Challenge?
 They can try and beat each other whilst learning a lot about the Quran In Shah Allah!

 - If he is a foodie, you could treat him to a restaurant and get it all set up for him with his favourite dishes.
 You could make it special for him and give him a little surprise for all the hard work he does.

 - Get him an item of clothing from a store he likes or those favourite trainers he has been looking at.